VaishnevSreejeev/canteen-ordering-app/readme.md

 ## Iterative Development & Deployment

-The project was built using an incremental model, with a deployable (though not yet deployed) product after each cycle.
+The project was built using an incremental model, with a deployable product after each cycle.
 This agile approach ensured a solid foundation and allowed for continuous progress.

 * **Cycle 1: Foundation & Setup:** Initialized the Flask application structure and established the base project files.
 * **Cycle 2: Database Schema Design:** Designed and implemented the database schema (`schema.sql`) for users, admins, menu items, and orders.